 Taking a dive into the world of racing simulation games, developer Firemint unleashes Real Racing into the App Store, much to the delight of racing fans everywhere.
-Priced at $9.99, some may show hesitance when dishing out that kind of dough for an iPhone/iPod Touch game.
-But let me assure you, that $9.99 goes a far way with Real Racing!
+Priced free, some may show hesitance when dishing out that kind of dough for an iPhone/iPod Touch game.
+But let me assure you, this game goes a far way with Real Racing!

 Immediately after opening Real Racing, you can tell the amount of hard work that was put into this game.
 A smooth transition from opening screen to main menu, and just another tap could get you started in the action.
 Career Mode, Quick Race, Time Trial, and Connected.
 Four ways to race, each one a blast.

 Career mode lets you create your own persona, one that you can connect to a free Cloudcell account, which you can then use to upload race times and battle other Real Racing users!
 For each race or tournament you complete, you unlock new levels and cars.
 There are over 10 tournaments, each with multiple race tracks and unique settings.

 Quick Race is rather self-explanatory, but I feel I should cover anyways.
 As you progress in Career mode, you unlock more tracks for Quick Race, thus making it more enjoyable.
 You also gain a wider variety of cars to pick from once career mode has unlocked them.
 Even if you decide to stay clear of career mode and just head straight into a quick race, the 2 levels and 2 cars available will keep you entertained, and definitely, motivate you to unlock the rest.

 Time Trial is almost identical to Quick Race, except you are racing the clock instead of opponents to try and get the best time.
 This is great practice for the career mode, as you gain familiarity with the courses, and enhance your racing skills.